AntoniosBarotsis/antoniosbarotsis.github.io/content/pages/about.md

 a bit into constant generics and macros and wrote a [blog post](../posts/simple_rust_macros/) about them which surprisingly amassed over 1300 reads!

+A while after having watched
+[Dylan Beattie's talk called "Plain Text"](https://youtu.be/_mZBa3sqTrI), I decided to dig into Unicode a bit more.
+The first time I encountered issues related to Unicode confusables was during my first internship, specifically with different double quote characters.
+As I often want to learn about multiple things per project, I decided to explore compile-time evaluation and parsing with Rust as well as creating bindings for JavaScript's Node runtime.
+It was quite a fun project to work on which you can find [here](https://github.com/AntoniosBarotsis/confusables).

 ### 2022